uglasmeyer/ocean/README.md

 supports the sound drivers: -> native ALSA and -> Pulseaudio and consists of a direct interface to musescore3 and sound converting tools like ffmpeg and id3tool.
 The binary distribution of Ocean-SL is limited to the x86_64 architecture (Nov.2025).
 This distribution includes the 3rd party libraries for Qt6, RtAudio and tinyxml2.
-It is tested and compiled on ubuntu 2025-10 with x86_64.
+It is tested and compiled on ubuntu 2025-10 with x86_64 and amd aarch64 on rasperry.

+A screen shot of the graphical user interface shall illustrate some of its feature:

+![Ocean-SL on screen][Resource/Ocean-SL.png]

 which
 Author Ulrich Glasmeyer, Germany, during the time 2023 - 2025+